-The following table provides summary statistics for contract job vacancies advertised in Exeter with a requirement for Linux skills.
-Included is a benchmarking guide to the contractor rates offered in vacancies that have cited Linux over the 6 months to 26 April 2024 with a comparison to the same period in the previous 2 years.
+The table below provides summary statistics for contract job vacancies advertised in Exeter requiring Linux skills.
+It includes a benchmarking guide to the contractor rates offered in vacancies that cited Linux over the 6 months leading up to 1 May 2025, comparing them to the same period in the previous two years.

-Linux is in the Operating Systems category.
-The following table is for comparison with the above and provides summary statistics for all contract job vacancies advertised in Exeter with a requirement for operating system skills.
+Linux falls under the Operating Systems category.
+For comparison with the information above, the following table provides summary statistics for all contract job vacancies requiring operating system skills in Exeter.

 Contract vacancies with a requirement for operating system skills